ThomasHabets/tarweb/README.md

   be used to implement `sendfile()` while bouncing on a pipe, there's no `pipe(2)` in io-uring either, so that'd force a syscall per connection.
 But I guess a pool of pipes can be pre-created?
+* Maybe it'd be possible to use io-uring buffers for read operations, but then either it'd require copying from the fixed buffer to the connection buffer, or parse request from a non-contiguous buffer (all the while holding on to the buffer, and there can only be 65536 of them).